la-lala-land/lala/README.md

 * Added a random email generator.
 Accepts a `common` parameter which can be `true` or `false`.
 Setting to `true` uses a common email provider name instead of randomly generating one.
 * Added a monster name generator.
 Basically the name generator but with a suffix.
 * Added a chain mail generator.
 Kinda funni.
+* Added a story generator which generates a fantasy plot with a mc and a villain.

 ### How to use?
 Clone this repo inside your project directory and access it through index.js